Kate BystrovaKB

 Learn more on how to improve your email deliverability in our guide.

-This is just one of the many reasons why quality will always trump quantity when it comes to media outreach.
+This is just one of the many reasons why quality will always trump quantity when it comes to PR outreach.
 Not only may you be annoying the actual journalists themselves, but you could be damaging your and your agency's email reputation before anything even hits an inbox.

 We at Prezly may be dedicated media list haters, but we can admit that they are timesavers.